maxtkc/mvths-wiki/docs/040c-print-binary.rst

    TEACHER CHECK \_\_\_

 #.
 Print two columns of numbers, one in decimal and one in binary.
-These numbers should increment from 0 and have a .3 second delay between increments.
+These numbers should start at zero and increment by one and have a .3 second delay between increments.

    TEACHER CHECK \_\_\_\_